codefresh-io/docs.codefresh.io/_docs/ci-cd-guides/environment-deployments.md

 ---
-title: "Secret management"
+title: "Production and Staging deployments"
-description: "Learn how to manage secrets in your CI/CD pipelines"
+description: "Learn how to deploy to different environments from Codefresh pipelines"
-group: ci-cd-guide
+group: ci-cd-guides

 toc: true